AdaCore/gnatstudio/docs/programmers_guide/hello_world.rst

-At this point, the hello_world module is compilable, only it won't do anything but be loaded in GNATStudio.
+At this point, the hello_world module is compilable, only it won't do anything but be loaded in GNAT Studio.

-The following sections will show how new features can be provided to the rest of GNATStudio.
+The following sections will show how new features can be provided to the rest of GNAT Studio.